alex-spataru/frc-robot-programming/GLOSSARY.md

 Device that contains all of the inputs and outputs required to operate 12V or 24V pneumatic solenoids and the on board compressor.

+## Servo

+A special kind of motor that allows precise control of angular position, velocity and acceleration.

 ## Pneumatic

 Containing or operated by air or gas under pressure.